paulosjd/snippets-exercises/django-notes/Queryset_API.md

 The `delete()` method does a bulk delete and does not call any `delete()` methods on your models.
 It does, however, emit the pre_delete and post_delete signals for all deleted objects (including cascaded deletions).

     as_manager() Class method that returns an instance of Manager with a copy of the QuerySet’s methods.

+`iterator()` evaluates the QuerySet (by performing the query) and returns an iterator.
+This is useful if you only need to use the QuerySet *once*.
+QuerySets are usually cached (to reduce further db calls), but with `iterator()` there is no caching.
+For a QuerySet which returns a large number of objects that you only need to access once, this can result in better performance and a significant reduction in memory.

+    traffic = Traffic.objects.all()
+    for t in traffic.iterator():
+        ...
+        ...

 **Field lookups**